Shamna Kasim

-Shamna Kasim, also known by her stage name Poorna is an Indian actress, dancer, and model, who appears in Malayalam, Telugu, Tamil and Kannada films.
+Shamna Kasim, also known by her stage name Poorna is an Indian actress, dancer, and model, who appears in Telugu, Tamil, Malayalam and Kannada films.

 Early life

 She was born in Kannur to a Malayalee couple Kasim and Ramla.
 She has done her schooling from St. Teresas Anglo-Indian Higher Secondary School in Kannur after shifting from Ursuline Senior Secondary School.
 She shifted her school to concentrate more on her dancing skills.